mchaput/whoosh/docs/source/highlight.rst

     analyzer = schema["title"].format.analyzer

     # Since we want to highlight the full title, not extract fragments,
-    # we'll use NullFragmenter.
+    # we'll use WholeFragmenter.
 See the docs for the highlight module
     # for which fragmenters are available.
-    fragmenter = highlight.NullFragmenter()
+    fragmenter = highlight.WholeFragmenter()

     # This object controls what the highlighted output looks like.
     # See the docs for its arguments.